theloosegoat/Foss4gUK_2019/README.md

 # Foss4gUK_2019
 Data and Crib Sheet for Foss4g UK 2019 workshop
-Please get the data, styles etc from https://jmp.sh/v/cPnW25nDugZpJaeXjSJl
+Please get all the material for the workshop from https://jmp.sh/v/cPnW25nDugZpJaeXjSJl